YU000jp/logseq-plugin-side-block/readme.md

 > Normally, it can be applied as custom CSS, but we have made it a plugin to make it easier to use.

 > [!WARNING]
 > This plugin supports Logseq DB models.
 There is currently a bug in the Logseq Plugin API that prevents it from working properly.
+Use direct tags, please.
 Styles apply.

 <div align="right">